 - HC160 : Spanish Level I Introductory level includes the basics of the language with equal emphasis on developing reading, listening, writing, and speaking skills.
 For students with no previous study of the language or fewer than 2 years in high school.
 Cr.
 3. - HC163 : French Level I Introductory level includes the basics of the language with equal emphasis on developing reading, listening, writing, and speaking skills.
 For students with no previous study of the language or fewer than 2 years in high school.
 Cr.
 3. - HC164 : French Level II Intermediate level includes a systematic, but gradual review of the essentials of grammar and strengthens reading, writing, and especially speaking skills.
 Cr.
 3. - HC171 : German Level I Introductory level includes the basics of the language with equal emphasis on developing reading, listening, writing, and speaking skills.
 For students with no previous study of the language or fewer than 2 years in high school.
 Cr.
 3. - HC190 : German Level II Intermediate level includes a systematic, but gradual review of the essentials of grammar and strengthens reading, writing, and especially speaking skills.
 Cr.
 3. - HC211 : Humanities II An interdisciplinary examination of the cultural roots of modern global society from the late Renaissance to the present.
 Prerequisite: HC111.
 Rec.
 3, Cr.
 3. - HC232 : Management Communication Students apply basic writing skills to produce various types of business communication, such as short and long reports, letters of inquiry, transmittals, proposal preparation, and organization of information for oral presentation using modern technological communication systems.
 Prerequisite: HC111.
 Rec.
 3, Cr.
 3. - HC260: Sustainable Energy & Society Energy use and policy is changing, with increased international energy demand and increasing environmental pressures.
 This course provides and overview of energy use in the US and the world, looking at how wer arrived at our current state of energy consumption.
 The course will cover energy technology, policy, economics and environmental effects of energy use, and the political and social issues related to energy consumption in the US and worldwide.
 Sustainability will be examined.
 This course fulfills the requirements of a Humanities/Social Science elective.
 Rec.
 3, Lab.
 0, Cr.
 3. - HC300 : Independent Study An independent research project or course to be arranged between the instructor and advanced student pursuing a humanities minor.
 Regular seminar meetings and an extensive research project required.
 Prerequisite: HC111, permission of instructor and advisor.
 Rec.
 3, Cr.
-3. - HC311 : Technology and Society I A survey of the history of technology and an examination of the impact of inventions and innovations on Western society from ancient times to the present.
+3. - HC311 : Technology and Society I The first in a two-course survey of the interrelationships between technology (and science) and society, from prehistoric times to the present.
+The course will acquaint students with the basic history of technology, its development, the controversies it has produced, and some of its impacts on society.
 Prerequisite: HC111.
 Rec.
 3, Cr.
 3. - HC321 : Film Appreciation This course traces historical developments in film production (including types of framing, the introduction of camera motion, lens effects, the introduction of sound, etc.) and shows how these techniques lead to cinematic meaning.
 Prerequisite: HC111, Rec.
 3, Cr.
 3.